humaans/react-space-router/README.md

 React Space Router is a set of hooks and components for keeping your app in sync with the url and performing page navigations.
 A library built by and used at [Humaans](https://humaans.io/).

 - React hooks based
-- Nested and async routes
+- Nested routes and async route loading
+- Async navigation middleware
 - Support for external stores for router state
 - Scrolls to top after navigation
 - Preserves cmd/ctrl/alt/shift click and mouse middle click

 ## Why

 "Perfection is achieved when there is nothing left to take away."
-React Space Router is built upon [Space Router](https://github.com/KidkArolis/space-router), a framework agnostic tiny core that handles url listening, route matching and navigation.
+React Space Router is built upon Space Router, a framework agnostic tiny core that handles url listening, route matching and navigation.
 React Space Router wraps that core into an idiomatic set of React components and hooks.
-The hope is you'll find React Space Router refreshingly simple compared to the existing alternatives.
+The hope is you'll find React Space Router refreshingly simple compared to the existing alternatives, with the right level of extensibility.

 ## Install